 The HTML directory of the distribution will now contain the html documentation (just point a HTML browser to the file index.html in the html directory).
+You will need the python interpreter for this.

 5. Optional: Generate a PDF version of the manual (you will need pdflatex, makeindex, and egrep for this).